nicholas-leonard/dp/doc/model.md

  * `output_view` is a string specifying the `view` of the `output` [View](view.md#dp.View) like _bf_, _bhwc_, etc. This is usually hardcoded for each sub-class.
  * `output` is a [View](view.md#dp.View) used for communicating outputs and gradOutputs.
 This is usually hardcoded for each sub-class.
  * `dropout` is a [Dropout](https://github.com/clementfarabet/lua---nnx/blob/master/Dropout.lua) Module instance.
 When provided, it is applied to the inputs of the Model.
 Defaults to not using dropout.
- * `sparse_init` is a boolean with a default value of true.
+ * `sparse_init` is a boolean with a default value of false.
 When true, applies a sparse initialization of weights.
 See Martens (2010), [Deep learning via Hessian-free optimization](http://machinelearning.wustl.edu/mlpapers/paper_files/icml2010_Martens10.pdf).
 This is the recommended initialization for [ReLU](https://github.com/torch/nn/blob/master/doc/transfer.md#relu) Transfer Modules.

 <a name='dp.Layer.inputAct'/>